organisciak/dissertation/document/5_design_objective.md

 The time estimate was determined based on testing and updated following an initial batch of tasks.

 It is recommended to be clear about what work is rejected [@_requester_2011; @_guidelines_2014].<!--_-->
-Given that an underlying premise of this chapter is investigating whether the work requester is sometimes to blame for poor work, it would be a troublesome foregone conclusion to actually reject work, so no work was rejected.
+Given that an underlying premise of this chapter is investigating whether the work director is sometimes to blame for poor work, it would be a troublesome foregone conclusion to actually reject work, so no work was rejected.
 Instead, even for the basic interface, improper work that would have been rejected in other settings was validated by the system when possible.
 For example, workers were asked for a minimum of two tags in the tagging task; as shown in Figure @fig:basicvalidation, they could not submit before entering two tags.
 To account for instances where a second tag was too difficult to create, workers could also add a placeholder 'TOOHARD' tag, which the interface alerted a worker to if their cursor was inactive for a few seconds (Figure @fig:tippopup).